-8.4 To the extent possible and practicable, study groups and their relevant groups shall endeavour to use remote participation technologies as part of efforts to encourage and enable broader participation in the work of the study groups by all Member States, ITU-D Sector Members, Associates and Academia, especially for persons with specific needs, such as persons with disabilities.
+3.6.4 To the extent possible and practicable, study groups and their relevant groups shall endeavour to use remote participation technologies as part of efforts to encourage and enable broader participation in the work of the study groups by all Member States, ITU-D Sector Members, Associates, SME and Academia, especially for persons with specific needs and persons with disabilities.
+The secretariat shall provide the possibility of remote participation in meetings.

-8.5 The rapporteur of each study Question shall coordinate and keep up to date a list of focal points from Member States, ITU-D Sector Members, Associates and Academia in order to facilitate the communication and exchange of information on specific matters in the context of study.
+3.6.5 The rapporteur of each Question shall coordinate and keep up to date a list of focal points from Member States, ITU-D Sector Members, Associates, SME and Academia in order to facilitate the communication and exchange of information on specific matters in the context of study.

-9 Frequency of meetings
+3.7 Frequency of meetings

-9.1 The study groups shall in principle meet at least once a year during the interval between two WTDCs, preferably in the second half of the year so that working parties and rapporteur groups associated therewith may meet in the first half of the year to prepare the necessary reports and submit them to the parent study group.
+3.7.1 The study groups shall in principle meet at least once a year during the interval between two WTDCs, preferably in the second half of the year so that working parties and rapporteur groups associated therewith may meet in the first half of the year to prepare the necessary reports and submit them to the parent study group.
 However, additional meetings may take place with the approval of the Director of BDT, having regard to the priorities laid down by the preceding WTDC and the resources of ITU-D.

+3.7.2 Unless the meeting in question has been planned or scheduled in advance, the Director shall send and post on the ITU-D Web page an appropriate invitation circular at least three months before the meeting.

-9.2 Working parties and their associated rapporteur groups shall in principle meet twice a year, at least in the period between two WTDCs, one of the meetings being held in conjunction with the parent study group.
+3.7.3 Working parties and their associated rapporteur groups shall in principle meet twice a year, at least in the period between two WTDCs, one of the meetings being held in conjunction with the parent study group.
 However, additional meetings may be held with the consent of the parent study group and with the approval of the Director, having regard to the priorities laid down by the preceding WTDC and the resources of ITU-D.

-9.3 Working parties should preferably meet back to back (organizing partly overlapping meetings or meeting immediately one after the other), although a working party may meet individually if the need arises or if the holding of a meeting is desirable (e.g. in association with seminars).
+3.7.4 Working parties should preferably meet back to back, although a working party may meet individually if the need arises or if the holding of a meeting is desirable (e.g. in association with seminars).

-9.4 To ensure the best possible use of the resources of ITU-D and of those participating in its work, the Director, in collaboration with the study group chairmen, shall establish and publish a timetable of meetings not later than three months before the first meeting of the calendar year, including those held by study group management teams.
+3.7.5 To ensure the best possible use of the resources of ITU-D and of those participating in its work, the Director, in collaboration with the study group chairmen, shall establish and publish a timetable of meetings not later than three months before the first meeting of the calendar year, including those held by study group management teams.
 The timetable shall take account of such factors as the capacity of the ITU conference services, document requirements for meetings and the need for close coordination with the activities of the other Sectors and other international or regional organizations.

-9.5 In establishing the timetable of each meeting, to the extent possible, meeting sessions on Questions from the same working party shall not take place in parallel, in order to allow participants to attend the meetings on related Questions.
-On the other hand, if within the allocated resources of the budget as approved by the Council and the financial plan as approved by the Plenipotentiary Conference, sessions on Questions from different working parties, when deemed necessary by the management team, may be held in parallel, to allow sufficient time for each Question to develop its work and to extend the time allocated for Questions with a higher number of contributions.
+3.7.6 In establishing the timetable of each meeting, to the extent possible, meeting sessions rapporteur groups on Questions from the same working party shall not take place in parallel, in order to allow participants to attend the meetings on related Questions.
+On the other hand, if within the allocated resources of the budget as approved by the Council and the financial plan as approved by the Plenipotentiary Conference, rapporteur group sessions on Questions from different working parties, when deemed necessary by the management team, may be held in parallel, to allow sufficient time for each Question to develop its work and to extend the time allocated for Questions with a higher number of contributions.